covid-at-home/covid-at-home/level2.md

 Now at the latest is time to think about PPE, or Personal Protection Equipment.
 This website will contain a special section on PPE soon.
 It's important to realise that thinking about protection is very dependent on context.
 If you can get masks and haven't been sick yet, it is probably a good idea to wear one.
 If there is a limited number of cases in your area/region, you probably need to get tested and your health authorities will have rules and might offer equipment for your quarantine.
 Any rules they give you supersede this document, just do as they say.

-In most places there will probably come a time when the number of cases skyrockets, many people have already had Covid and authorities will no longer keep records of who has had it and who hasn't.
+In most places there will probably come a time when the number of cases skyrockets, many people have already had COVID-19 and authorities will no longer keep records of who has had it and who hasn't.
 If you have to make decisions on your own, try to protect older people and people with existing illnesses as much as possible, and try to minimize spread whereever you can, best you can.
 Remember: the more we slow the disease down, the better it is for everyone.

 ### Diary